About Bounty & Soul – Its Mission

 Prior to her coming to North Carolina two years ago, Mary Ann Heinen worked for 23 years at Mary Free Bed Rehabilitation Hospital a physical rehab hospital in Michigan.
 While most of her time at MFB was in human resources, the last 13 years she was a recruiter and was instrumental in hiring staff to fill their new hospital building.
 As a certified health care recruiter (CHCR) she was active on both the national and state level serving several times on the local Board and was a presenter at local chapter meetings.
 For more than 20 years Mary Ann has also been involved in community theatre both at Asheville Community Theatre and several theaters back in Michigan.
 She enjoys running/walking, reading, and traveling including her mission trips to China.

-Volunteers are the fiber of Bounty & Soul.
-We recognize that we couldn’t operate without their service, dedication, and commitment.
-Every week our volunteers donate their time and talents to improving the health and well-being of their fellow community members in need.
+Volunteers are the heartbeat of Bounty & Soul.
+We couldn’t operate without their service, dedication, and commitment.
+Every week our volunteers donate their time and talents to improving the health and well-being of their fellow community members.
 They are responsible for loading and unloading trucks, displaying the bounty of food, helping our participants select their food, assisting with educating on healthy ways to prepare the food, offering a hug or kind word to another…the list goes on.
-If you want to make a difference in someone’s life, please reach out to us below or email Lindsey.
+If you want to make a difference in someone’s life, please reach out to us below or email Karla.
 We would love for you to join our volunteer family.

 If you have questions about our volunteer opportunities, Contact Karla at firstname.lastname@example.org